Femi Hamzat

 Kadri Obafemi Hamzat (born 19 September 1964) is a Nigerian politician who has served as deputy governor of Lagos State since 2019.

-He was born in Lagos into the family of Late Oba Mufutau Olatunji Hamzat and Late Alhaja Kehinde Hamzat from Iga Egbe, Lagos State.
+Hamzat was born in Lagos into the family of Late Oba Mufutau Olatunji Hamzat and Late Alhaja Kehinde Hamzat from Iga Egbe, Lagos State.
 His father, Late Oba Mufutau Olatunji Hamzat served as a member of the Lagos State House of Assembly and as a Commissioner for Transportation in the state (1979–1983) before becoming the Vice-chairman (South West) of then Alliance for Democracy (AD).
 He became the Lagos West Senatorial District leader of the Action Congress and a crowned king through his maternal royal lineage.

+On 21 May 2026, Hamzat became the ruling All Progressives Congress (APC) candidate in the 2027 Lagos State gubernatorial election.

 Background

 Hamzat was born on 19 September 1964 in Lagos, Nigeria, into the family of Late.
 Oba Mufutau Olatunji Hamzat and Late.
 Alhaja Kehinde Hamzat who is from Iga Egbe, Lagos state.
 His father, Late.
 Oba Mufutau Olatunji Hamzat served as a member of the Lagos State House of Assembly and as a Commissioner for Transportation in the state (1979–1983) before becoming the Vice-chairman (South West) of then Alliance for Democracy (AD).
 Olatunji Hamzat become the Lagos West Senatorial District leader of the Action Congress and a crowned king through his maternal royal lineage.

 He had his primary education at Odu-Abore Memorial Primary School, Mushin, Lagos State, Nigeria and his secondary education at Olivet Baptist High School, Oyo state, in the Southwest region of Nigeria.
 He graduated from the University of Ibadan in 1986 with a degree in Agricultural Engineering in 1986 and a master's in Agricultural Engineering in 1988.
 In 1992, he had his PhD in System Process Engineering at Cranfield University, England.